perrin-isir/xomx/README.md

 It relies on [AnnData](https://anndata.readthedocs.io) objects, which makes it fully compatible with [Scanpy](https://scanpy.readthedocs.io).

-*XOMX is currently in beta version.*
+*xomx is currently in beta version.*

 -----